ony-boom/mms/README.md

 ```

 > [!NOTE]
-> For other installation methods, I haven't done anything with them yet.s
+> For other installation methods, I haven't done anything with them yet.

 ### Manual Installation